HendrikKuehne/belief_propagation/NOTES.md

     * Many runs of the BP algorithm give exact results when only long loops are present, which is what Kirkley et Al claim in their paper; they do not give a source though.
         * Intuitive statistical explanation, where the error in loopy BP comes from and why it might be negligible for long loops in ch.
 14.4.2 of [this book](https://doi.org/10.1093/acprof:oso/9780198570837.001.0001) (drafts available [online](https://web.stanford.edu/~montanar/RESEARCH/book.html) for free)
     * :arrow_right: Loops behave like vector iterations, which is not how Kirkleys algorithm works; it is in fact detrimental to the accuracy.
 Vector iterations require many iterations, however, and the longer the loop the more iterations one needs to reach vector iteration territory.
 Long loops will (probably - this is what I expect) introduce larger errors, when one does more iterations in the BP algorithm.
     * :arrow_right: Actually not!
-The eigenvalue spectra of long loops tend to feature one dominant eigenvalue, while all others are neglectable in magnitude.
-See [this section](https://github.com/HendrikKuehne/belief_propagation/tree/main/doc/plots#spectra-of-a-matrix-chain) for details.[^6]
+The eigenvalue spectra of long loops tend to feature one dominant eigenvalue, while all others are neglectable in magnitude.[^6]
 * Why do we normalize by dividing by $\chi^{3/4}$ in `construct_network`?
 * What does Christian mean when he refers to the second method of constracting the TN (`block_bp`) as "approximate contraction based on modified belief propagation"?
 That method is exact.
     * :arrow_right: This method is based on the "Block Belief Propagation" algorithm (Arad, 2023: [Phys.
 Rev. B 108, 125111 (2023)](https://doi.org/10.1103/PhysRevB.108.125111)), which is not exact in general.